 Riga for architecture lovers

 If you love architecture, you’re going to love exploring Riga.
 To me, it was an unexpected bonus about this place.
-Honestly, I didn’t know what to expect, but the charming Art Nouveau buildings with their intricate ornamentation totally knocked my socks off.
+Honestly, I didn’t know what to expect, but the charming Art Nouveau buildings with their intricate ornamentation knocked my socks off.
 Then, there were all these other stunning places almost around every corner.

 Riga Art Nouveau District